 4 Scotch and Cigar Flavoured Cupcakes

-The ‘Scotch and Cigar’ cupcake was only available in store and limited to one per customer.
-It was also age-restricted—the frosting was made with Laphroaig scotch whiskey (which is a ‘peaty’ malt that tastes a little bit like hot mud—an acquired taste, to say the least).
-But the boozy frosting wasn’t the weird thing here.
-The cake itself was flavoured with molasses, black pepper and infused with actual tobacco.
-If you’ve ever sipped a pint of beer that someone has ‘accidently’ dropped a cigarette butt in, this won’t appeal to you.
+The ‘Scotch and Cigar’ cupcake was limited to one per customer and age‑restricted.
+The frosting featured Laphroaig Scotch whisky—a peaty malt that tastes like hot mud.
+The cake itself was infused with molasses, black pepper, and actual tobacco.
+If you’ve ever sipped a pint that’s accidentally been tainted by a cigarette butt, this won’t appeal to you.

 3 Refreshing Ramune Soda

-What better way to cool off on a hot day than chugging an ice cold soda from a beautifully sculpted glass bottle?
-A soda that tastes of curry powder.
+What better way to cool off on a scorching day than gulping an ice‑cold soda from a beautifully sculpted glass bottle?
+Now imagine that soda tasting of curry powder.

-Ramune have been making carbonated beverages for the Japanese public since 1884, when a Scottish pharmacist named Alexander Cameron Sim introduced the people of Kobe to lemonade (‘ramune’ is the Japanese pronunciation of ‘lemonade’).
+Ramune has been producing carbonated beverages for the Japanese public since 1884, when Scottish pharmacist Alexander Cameron Sim introduced the people of Kobe to lemonade (the Japanese pronunciation of ‘lemonade’ is ‘ramune’).

 2 Just A Normal Beer From Iceland